 Howden House was purchased in 1946 by the Ministry of Agriculture, who used the estate to test new agricultural machinery.
 The 1960s saw the growth of Livingston New Town in the surrounding area, with the immediate grounds of the house becoming Howden Park.
 Howden House itself was bought by Livingston Development Corporation in 1966 for use as a community centre and meeting rooms.

-More recent times have seen Howden House fall successively into disuse and disrepair, with the third stage of that process, dereliction, apparently only a matter of time.
-Photographs taken in September 2010 and shown on this page can be compared with others taken since it was abandoned to suggest that the condition of the house was getting progressively worse.
-The house remained a Category B Listed Building, but was increasingly become an outdoor showcase for Livingston's graffiti artists.
+The building was later boarded and went into decline.
+Photographs taken in September 2010 show the condition it had reached.
+The house remained a Category B listed building, but was increasingly become an outdoor showcase for Livingston's graffiti artists.
 Meanwhile, press reports that the house was to become an art gallery or the focal point of a residential development extending back onto land parallel with the plot of the nearby St John's Hospital came to nothing.

 A particular irony of the dereliction was that Howden House was especially obvious in views from its near-neighbour, Livingston's Civic Centre, itself planted in what had previously been open parkland on the north edge of the centre of Livingston at a cost reported to be around £53m.
 Or perhaps Howden House had just become such a fixture in the landscape that its presence simply no longer attracted attention from any distance.
 Close-up, however, its condition had become pretty difficult to ignore, and it was also detracting significantly from another multi-million pound project.
 Anyone visiting the superb Howden Park Centre, which had blossomed dramatically out of what were originally Howden House's stables, had to drive right past the frontage of Howden House.